wasim1103/booker-api-testing/README.md

-Booker API Testing
+📘 Booker API Testing
-Description

 This project is a test automation framework built using Python, Pytest, and Requests to validate the Restful Booker API.

+It covers:

+Unit-level validations

+Integration tests

-It covers unit-level validations, integration tests, and end-to-end booking lifecycle scenarios (Create → Update → Verify → Delete), ensuring the API behaves as expected.
+End-to-end booking lifecycle scenarios (Create → Update → Verify → Delete)

+Ensuring the API behaves as expected in different conditions.

 Features:
 ✅ Health check validation for API availability